 The city benefits from a great transport system, making it easy to get around without owning a car.
 It also has excellent medical facilities, including Kingston General Hospital.
 The winters here are not too cold with an average temperature of -3°C and the summers are pleasant with the average maximum temperature of 25°C. Perfect for making the most of the leisure activities, including golf, sailing and fishing.

-Ottawa is great for people who enjoy all the four seasons, however the winters here can get very cold with average temperatures of -11°C. Summers can get uncomfortably hot for some, with the average temperature being 27°C.
+Ottawa is great for people who enjoy all four seasons.
+However, the winters here can get very cold with average temperatures of -11°C. Summers can get uncomfortably hot for some, with the average temperature being 27°C.

 Even though Ottawa has a population of over one million, it is still a quiet city and doesn’t have the vibrancy that other bigger cities such as Toronto or Vancouver have.
 But you will still find plenty to do in this historical city while having access to some of the best healthcare in the country.